daltonjorge/gploy/README.markdown

 ### The post-receive file:

-This file shoudl be like this:
+This file should be like this:

 	      #!/bin/sh
           cd ~/rails_app/project_name